This post may contain affiliate links. Read our disclosure policy here.

 - Curry Seasoning: a blend of warm and sweet spices like turmeric, cumin, ginger, black pepper, and garlic.
 Use 2 teaspoons of seasoning with ½ teaspoon salt.

-- Garlic Parmesan: garlic powder, salt, and fresh black pepper before roasting and sprinkle the grated Parmesan after roasting.
+- Garlic Parmesan: garlic powder, salt, and fresh black pepper before roasting and sprinkle the grated Parmesan on the broccoli after roasting.

 - Creole Seasoning: a mixture of paprika, garlic powder, cayenne, granulated onion, and herbs.
 It’s a must!
 Use 2 teaspoons of seasoning with ½ teaspoon salt.